 Pick a Suitable Time

 When hosting a virtual lead generation event, it’s important to define your target demographic and the region or country you are targeting.
-If its UK only, any time is probably OK.
+If it’s the UK only, any time is probably OK.
 However, if you are in (or want to reach people in) the US, it has four time zones.
-When it’s 10am in New York it’s 7am in LA.
+When it’s 10 am in New York it’s 7 am in LA.
 And if you are also adding the EU, or another market things can be even more complex.
 However, with a bit of maths, a suitable time can usually be found.